 Long Beach Mayor Robert Garcia and Mr. Torres de Navarra from Carnival donned goggles and raised sledgehammers symbolically smashing through a wall to begin construction which is slated for completion before January, 2018 when the 113,300 gross ton CARNIVAL SPLENDOR repositions to Long Beach.
 The normal capacity of the ship based on double-occupancy is 3,006 passengers but that can increase dramatically to 4,914 maximum with all berths filled.
-The last time this ship visited Long Beach was during 2009 when it made a repositioning voyage around South America.
+The last time this ship was based in Long Beach was between 2009 and early 2013 when it made a repositioning voyage around South America.
 Now, with the expansion of the new Panama Canal locks it can accomplish the ocean-to-ocean transit in a matter of hours, and complete the relocation from East to West Coast in under 14-days.

 Once arrived, the CARNIVAL SPLENDOR will join three fleet mates already based in Long Beach.
 The 70,367 gross ton “Fantasy Class” sisterships CARNIVAL IMAGINATION (ex IMAGINATION) and CARNIVAL INSPIRATION (ex INSPIRATION) offer four sailings per week on short three and four-day cruises visiting Ensenada, B.C., Mexico and Avalon on Catalina Island on the longer trips.
 The newer and larger CARNIVAL MIRACLE, built in 2004, and measuring 88,500 gross tons, spends the majority of her time sailing on seven-day cruises to the Mexican Riviera but also provides more diverse itineraries.
 Among those are 14 and 15-night cruises roundtrip to Hawaii, with a required foreign port call at Ensenada; And this year for the first time in many years the ship will offer a 14-night cruise to Alaska allowing guests to embark and return to Southern California.
 This September departure reinstates a two week itinerary that once was a staple of cruising with P&O and Princess Cruises in the 1970’s.